 - Washing your hands often and reminding visitors and healthcare providers to do the same

 - Reminding your healthcare providers to wear gloves or masks

 - Not allowing others to touch your incisions

-- Resuming daily activities within one to two days.
+- Resume daily activities within 1-2 days.

 Call Your Doctor

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor: